ra5hard/ra5hard.github.io/_posts/2025-11-29-currentlycompiling.md

 ---

 In 2007, [BAE Systems](https://github.com/baesystemsdigital) delivered a 32 MJ prototype (muzzle energy) to the U.S. Navy.[80]
-The same amount of energy is released by the detonation of 4.8 kg (11 lb) of C4.[readlater](https://en.wikipedia.org/wiki/Railgun#Tests) @blackgirlascode @nasa-jpl
+The same amount of energy is released by the detonation of 4.8 kg (11 lb) of C4.[readlater](https://en.wikipedia.org/wiki/Railgun#Tests) @blackgirlscode @nasa-jpl

 # Finding Trice